afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 subgroup.
 Each object has the format described in {{video-object-format}}.

-For the audio track, the publisher begins a new group with each audio object, and each group contains a single subgroup (OR we could align the group numbers with video and make a subgroup per object.
+For the audio track, the publisher begins a new group with each audio object, and each group contains a single subgroup.
 Each object has the format described in {{audio-object-format}}.

 TODO: Datagram forwarding preference could be used, but has problems if audio